-The Department of Health and Safety will:
+The Department of Environmental Health and Safety will:

 - Immediately respond to the site, and assist both Marshall University Police Department and the fire department in securing the site. - Gather information regarding the number and extent of any injuries, extent of property damage, and the probable cause of the incident.
-This information will be passed on to the Assistant Vice President for Administration and/or the President, and referred to Human Resources according to Policy and Procedures 3.275.